Elizabeth Gracen: Acting

-Gracen made her professional feature film debut in Three For The Road with Charlie Sheen.
+Gracen made her professional feature film debut in Three for the Road with Charlie Sheen.
 Her film credits also include a featured role in Marked for Death, opposite Steven Seagal, Pass The Ammo with Tim Curry, and the CBS feature 83 Hours Till Dawn with Peter Strauss and Robert Urich.
 Gracen starred in Lower Level and Discretion Assured with Michael York.

 On television, Gracen has appeared in Shelley Duvall's Strange Case of Dr. Jekyll and Mr. Hyde, Sidney Sheldon's The Sands of Time, and The Death of the Incredible Hulk.
 She also appeared with a starring role in the series Extreme for NBC and the syndicated series Renegade and Queen of Swords.

 Gracen's best-known acting role has been as the recurring character Amanda, a 1,200-year-old immortal, in the series Highlander: The Series and its spin-off series Highlander: The Raven.

 In December 1999, Gracen filed for bankruptcy protection.
 After few television guest roles, and a supporting role in the made-for-television movie Interceptor Force 2, she took a long leave of absence from acting, beginning in 2002.
-Gracen began doing voiceover work for Blue Hours Productions, which has revived the classic radio anthology Suspense, which airs on Sirius XM.
+Gracen began doing voiceover work for Blue Hours Productions, which has revived the classic radio anthology Suspense, airing on Sirius XM.
 In 2012, Gracen did a character voice-over in the Malaysian animated science fiction film War of the Worlds: Goliath.

 Directing, producing, and writing

 In 2012, Gracen formed Flapper Films.
 In 2014, she starred in Coherence, a sci-fi indie thriller.
 In January 2016, Gracen established Flapper Press and self-published Shalilly, a young adult fantasy novel.

-Gracen made her directorial debut with a documentary short, "The Damn Deal," about three young drag queens from Arkansas who compete in female impersonator beauty pageants.
+Gracen made her directorial debut with a documentary short, "The Damn Deal", about three young drag queens from Arkansas who compete in female impersonator beauty pageants.